pingan8787/awesome-ai-tools/README.md

 6. [Gorilla AI](https://gorillaterminal.com/ai-landing) 👉 Use bleeding-edge AI to analyze stocks

-7. [Onesta: Your AI Financial Assistant](https://www.onestafinance.com/) 👉 Our AI provides personalized advice and guidance on investments, budgeting, taxes, retirement, stocks, ETFs, and more.
-Our AI will help you make smarter decisions about your money and create a plan for your financial future.
+7. [Onesta](https://www.onesta.ai/) 👉 Find the best financial advisor based on client reviews and more.
+Search by fee-only, fiduciary, robo advisor, cfa, cpa, retirement planning, and more.

 8. [Raizer](https://raizer.app/) 👉 Fundraising platform for startup founders.
 With Raizer you can find perfect investors and reach them out with the power of AI.